trebard/trebard.github.io/README.md

 * **Nodelab** is a client and server framework for visualization and analysis, using Uninode®, Edgescript® and UNQL
 * **Unizone** is a set of standard Uninode® and Edgescript® definitions

-Uninode Suite is currently a proprietary framework, owned by
+Uninode® Suite is currently a proprietary framework, owned by
 <a href="http://www.demagic.com" target="_blank">Demagic AB</a>, and used in various
 Spring, Angular and iOS projects.